-The successful candidate will use his or her experience to define, maintain and oversee the Company’s procurement policies and procedures to ensure compliance with the various regulations (e.g., US Federal, state and local and commercial contracting practices) and contract requirements that govern Leidos’ business.
-This role is directly influential in maintaining Leidos’ Government Approved Purchasing System (CPSR governed).
+Leidos is seeking an Associate Director, Procurement Compliance to oversee compliance of the Procurement team to Federal and Leidos standards.
+The successful candidate will use their experience to define, maintain and oversee the Company’s procurement policies and procedures to ensure compliance with the various regulations (e.g., US Federal, state and local and commercial contracting practices) and contract requirements that govern Leidos business.
+This role is directly influential in maintaining Leidos’ Contractor Purchasing System (CPSR) and Materials Management and Accounting System (MMAS) approvals.
 The position will be required to support process improvements and various enterprise projects and initiatives which will require working with other Leidos functions and business groups.

-•Act as direct interface for government (e.g., DCMA, DCAA, etc.) inquiries related to Procurement documentation and/or processes including the preparation for Government-conducted Contractor Purchasing System Reviews (CPSRs) and taking appropriate steps to ensure that the company maintains an “approved" Purchasing System rating.
+- Act as direct interface for government (e.g., DCMA, DCAA, etc.) inquiries related to Procurement documentation and/or processes including the preparation for Government-conducted Contractor Purchasing System Reviews (CPSRs) and taking appropriate steps to ensure that the company maintains an “approved" Purchasing System.

-•Interface with Procurement professionals and provide advice and guidance to promote the advancement of the procurement discipline and best practices
+- Interface with senior procurement leadership and provide advice and guidance to promote the advancement of the procurement discipline and best practices

-•Advanced knowledge of the Federal Acquisition Regulations (FAR)/ Defense Federal Acquisition Regulations (DFAR)/ and/or other agency FAR supplements; possess expert knowledge in CPSR requirements.
+- Advanced knowledge of the Federal Acquisition Regulations (FAR)/ Defense Federal Acquisition Regulations (DFAR)/ and/or other agency FAR supplements; possess expert knowledge in CPSR and MMAS requirements.

-•Experience working in a CPSR-compliant purchasing system and reviewing files in compliance with the DCMA CPSR requirements; must understand the various aspects of supply chain management - materials management, procurement, subcontracts, and supplier management.
+- Experience working in a CPSR-compliant purchasing system and reviewing files in compliance with DCMA CPSR Guidlines; must understand the various aspects of supply chain management - materials management, procurement, subcontracts, and supplier management.

 External Referral Bonus:Eligible